Oval Diamonds vs Round Diamonds

 All of our engagement and wedding rings come with a lifetime guarantee.

-Diamonds end up the shape they are for all sorts of reasons so don’t be put off by and diamond that doesn’t fit these so-called ‘ideal’ proportions if you like the stone.
+Diamonds end up the shape they are for all sorts of reasons, so don’t be put off by a diamond that doesn’t fit these so-called ‘ideal’ proportions if you like the stone.

-A company that embodies this philosophy more than any other are Canada based ‘misfit diamonds’ who specialises in highly unusual shapes and cuts of diamonds.
-For instance, this fantastic 1.03ct Rose cut oval diamond is very long, but is a beautiful stone in its own right so don’t worry that it doesn’t conform to the GIA’s version of ‘ideal’.
+A company that embodies this philosophy more than any other are Canada-based ‘misfit diamonds’ who specialises in highly unusual shapes and cuts of diamonds.
+For instance, a fantastic 1.03ct rose cut oval diamond that is very long, is a beautiful stone in its own right, so don’t worry that it doesn’t conform to the GIA’s version of ‘ideal’.

-Oval diamonds can be set in all types of jewellery and as they don’t have any sharp corners to protect, like a pear-shape or a Marquise diamond, you can use round or point claws as opposed to a V-claws.
+Oval diamonds can be set in all types of jewellery, and as they don’t have any sharp corners to protect, like a pear-shape or a Marquise diamond, you can use round or point claws as opposed to a V-claw.

-In 2022, oval cut diamonds on a yellow gold band and with a simple 4 claw setting are something of a trend and this has had an impact on the availability of oval cut diamonds.
+In 2022, an oval cut diamond on a yellow gold band with a simple 4 claw setting is something of a trend, and this has had an impact on the availability of oval cut diamonds.